From LLMs to MLLMs to Agents: A Survey of Emerging Paradigms in Jailbreak Attacks and Defenses within LLM Ecosystem: Jailbreak Methods

-In early-stage studies, Chen et al. \cite{chen2024agentpoison} propose AGENTPOISON, a novel red-teaming approach and the first backdoor attack framework for general LLM agents and RAG (Retrieval-Augmented Generation)-based agents.
-This method achieves covert manipulation by poisoning the agent’s long-term memory or RAG knowledge base.
-Specifically, AGENTPOISON adopts a constrained optimization framework to generate backdoor triggers, mapping the trigger instances into a unique embedding space to enhance backdoor effectiveness.
-This strategy ensures that whenever user inputs contain the optimized backdoor triggers, malicious demonstrations are likely to be retrieved from the poisoned memory or knowledge base, influencing the model's output.
+In early studies, Chen et al. \cite{chen2024agentpoison} introduce AGENTPOISON, a novel red-teaming method and the first backdoor attack framework for general LLMs and RAG-based agents.
+The approach manipulates the agent's long-term memory or knowledge base by poisoning it.
+AGENTPOISON uses a constrained optimization framework to generate backdoor triggers, mapping them into a unique embedding space to improve their effectiveness.
+This ensures that when the user input contains the optimized trigger, the malicious demonstration can be retrieved from the poisoned memory, thereby influencing the model's output.

-Subsequently, Yu et al. \cite{yu2024netsafe} investigate the security of multi-agent networks from a topological perspective, aiming to identify which topological properties help build safer networks.
-To this end, they propose a universal framework named NetSafe, which integrates various LLM-based agent frameworks through iterative RelCom interactions, laying a foundation for generalized research on topological safety.
-In the process, the authors identify critical phenomena triggered when multi-agent networks are subjected to misinformation, bias, or harmful content.
-These phenomena are termed Agent Hallucination and Aggregation Safety, describing the adverse impacts such attacks have on network stability.
+Subsequently, Yu et al. \cite{yu2024netsafe} investigate the security of multi-agent networks from a topological perspective, aiming to identify properties that contribute to safer networks.
+They propose NetSafe, a universal framework that integrates various LLM-based agent systems through iterative RelCom interactions, establishing a foundation for studying topological safety.
+They identify critical phenomena, such as Agent Hallucination and Aggregation Safety, which describe the negative impact of misinformation, bias, or harmful content on network stability.
 Tan et al. \cite{tan2024wolf} explore a novel vulnerability in MLLM-based societies: indirect propagation of malicious content.
 Unlike direct generation of harmful outputs by MLLMs, their study demonstrates how a single MLLM agent is subtly manipulated to craft specific prompts, thereby inducing other MLLM agents in the network to generate harmful content.